koral--/blog/source/2015-08-05-introducing-fastlane-on-bitrise.html.markdown

 ## How to get started?

-We have created a tutorial to easily get you started using `fastlane`.
+We have created a tutorial to make it easy for you to get started using `fastlane`.

 #### [Check it out!](http://devcenter.bitrise.io/tutorials/fastlane_tools_integration.html)